thoughtspot/rest-api-sdk/sdks/typescript/docs/ThoughtSpotRestApi.md

 const apiInstance = new ThoughtSpotRestApi(configuration);

 apiInstance.updateVariable(
-  // string | Unique id or name of the variable to update.
+  // string | Unique id, name, or object id of the variable to update.
   "identifier_example" ,
   // UpdateVariableRequest
   {